 The house edge is still excellent, on a par with other blackjack games, but you also need to memorize the right strategies for switching cards.
 Also, if the casino has an advantage, no matter how small, you’ll eventually lose in the long run.

 6 – Past Posting Is Another Way to Cheat at Blackjack

 Past posting isn’t exclusive to blackjack.
 It’s also common at the roulette table.
 At least, as common as cheating can be in the hyper-vigilant casino environment that’s become so common now.

-Don’t forget that not only do you have to fool the dealer and the pit boss.
+When you past posting blackjack, don’t forget that not only do you have to fool the dealer and the pit boss.
 You have to fool the camera above the gaming area–the eye in the sky.